Gender Pay Gap Statement

 • We will continue to ensure that pay and reward is monitored fairly.

 • Our Business by Design programme, which is led by an all-female team, supports young people from disadvantaged backgrounds wanting to work in the fashion industry.
 Students attend weekly training workshops before completing work experience across all head office departments.
-This year’s cohort are 78% female.
-We believe this grassroots programme will effect positive change in the years to come.
+We believe this grassroots programme will effect positive change in the years to come and we are making long term investments here with our future senior female leaders.